 So where is the inconsistency?

-He did slow down, leave out the bad jokes and make it about his audience but this time his entire demeanour changed; perhaps a little too much.
+He did slow down, leave out the bad jokes and make it about his audience.
+This time his entire demeanour changed; perhaps a little too much.

-In my view, the first 5 minutes of his speech were filled with words of hope, optimism and belief but his tone, pitch and pace akin more to a eulogy.
+In my view, the first 5 minutes of his speech were filled with words of hope, optimism and belief.
+His tone, pitch and pace akin more to a eulogy.
 The sombre continued, and as it did so it was hard to stay focused and even more difficult to feel connected to and compelled by his message.

 He has certainly gone a long way to calming down and sounding less bombastic although last night it felt to me as though he had much more of a conciliatory but defeated tone.
 Paradoxically, his managed tone and manner was long over due but a little too underwhelming for such an important speech.